John O'Meara

 THE WAY OF NOVALIS

 O’Meara’s shift to his study on Novalis, published in 2014, marked a transition from the first half of his writing career to the second half.
-Shakespeare would remain very much in the picture as an associated author (as witness the publication of Remembering Shakespeare in 2016), but O’Meara’s direction from here would lead him, progressively, more deeply into the Sophia-theme, and also back to Modernity as witness his comprehensive study of Rilke which was eventually put out in 2023 (see the page for this book below).
-There is, in addition, the author’s deep focus in his Rilke study on the further extensive association of Rilke with Novalis whose inspiration Rilke found himself contending with through much of his life and work, if not explicitly at the level of the Sophia-theme (see the Rilke page for more on this.)
+Shakespeare would remain very much in the picture as an associated author (as witness the publication of Remembering Shakespeare in 2016—see below), but O’Meara’s direction from here would lead him, progressively, more deeply into the Sophia-theme, and also back to Modernity as witness his comprehensive study of Rilke which was eventually put out in 2023 (see the page for this book below).
+There is, in addition, the author’s deep focus in his Rilke study on the further extensive association of Rilke with Novalis whose inspiration Rilke found himself contending with through much of his life and work, if not explicitly at the level of the Sophia-theme (see the Rilke page on this website for more on this.)

 from The Bereaved Writer (see the page for this memoir below):